 Problems With Runaway Selection

-For example, runaway sexual selection usually produces differences between male and female, and IQ is the same for men and women.
+For example, runaway sexual selection usually produces differences between males and females, and IQ is the same for men and women.

 However, one might argue that propensities differ, with men far more likely to produce and amass works of art, literature, music, or status symbols.